aadriien/RC-couches-telepresence/README.md

 This project was collaboratively created by [Dave Long](https://github.com/demaere-oiie), [Adrien Lynch](https://github.com/aadriien), [Matt Megaard](https://github.com/mmegaard), and [Sharon Sung](https://github.com/minsun-ss) during the Fall 2 (Sept 2025) Pairing Jam event at [the Recurse Center](https://www.recurse.com)!

+## Physical setup

+The macropad in the hub are bound to keyboard settings F1 (killall), F2 (launchrctv), and F3 (launchzoom).

+RCTV application is the result of a separate application (rctv).
+Information about this can be found here!: https://github.com/fcjr/rctv.py

 ## Installation

 Python dependencies are managed by poetry.